French police fire tear gas at strikers challenging Macron reform

 “People can work around it today and tomorrow, but next week people may get annoyed,” said 56-year-old cafe owner Isabelle Guibal.

-Rail workers voted to extend their strike through Friday, while labour unions at the Paris bus and metro operator RATP said their walkout would continue until Monday.
+Rail workers voted to extend their strike through Friday, while labor unions at the Paris bus and metro operator RATP said their walkout would continue until Monday.

+Trade unions achieved their initial objective on Thursday, as workers at transport enterprises, schools and hospitals across France joined the strike.
+In Paris, commuters had to dust off old bicycles, rely on car pooling apps, or just stay at home.
+The Eiffel Tower had to close to visitors.

+On Thursday afternoon, tens of thousands of union members marched through the center of the capital in a show of force.

 Macron wants to simplify France’s unwieldy pension system, which comprises more than 40 different plans, many with different retirement ages and benefits.
 Rail workers, mariners and Paris Opera House ballet dancers can retire up to a decade earlier than the average worker.